nlane/markov-tweets/README.md

 Working with one other student, I created an application that, given an input text file, will produce a "tweet" (message in less than 140 characters) in that text's style.
 Some of the texts we tested it on included the US Constitution and Hamlet.

 We used a Markov chain to probablistically build sentences based on the frequencies of the words used in the given text file.
+To do this, we used a map stuctures to store frequencies and probabilites of words, and vectors of strings to build sentences.
+We handle opening and reading text files, gathering the data and storing it in appropriate structures, and probabilistically traversing through the Markov chain to generate a final output.